Numi2/unchained/README.md

 ## Operating the wallet
 - Wallet secrets are encrypted at rest (XChaCha20‑Poly1305) with a key derived from your passphrase (Argon2id, high memory).
 Passphrases are prompted interactively; for non‑interactive runs, set `WALLET_PASSPHRASE`.
 - To receive, run `stealth-address` and share the base64‑url string.
-- To send, run `send --stealth <ADDR> --amount <N>`.
+- To send, run `send --paycode <ADDR> --amount <N>`.
 The coin leaves your balance when the spend is validated and applied; the recipient’s wallet will detect and show the coin deterministically.

 ---